Catfish anglers are notorious for carrying a lots of rods on their boats.

 When I look at something that I like the concept of but am not 100% happy with, the words “I can build something better than that” usually leave my mouth.

-This is typically followed with an “oh no, here we go again” look from my wife because occasionally the end result ends up to be much more time consuming and expensive than just buying something.
+This is typically followed with an “oh no, here we go again” look from my wife because occasionally the end result ends up to be much more time-consuming and expensive than just buying something.

-Fortunately this was not one of those rare occurrences.
+Fortunately, this was not one of those rare occurrences.

 Here’s what I did to build the rod rack system for my boat.

-I ordered a Swivel-Eze LockN Pin Seat Post on Amazon and had a Cabela’s coupon that saved me a chunk of cash on their six rod rack.
+I ordered a Swivel-Eze LockN Pin Seat Post on Amazon and had a Cabela’s coupon that saved me a chunk of cash on their six-rod rack.

 I made a trip to the local steel house to pick up some aluminum stock.
 I went with the intent of getting a specific size but they had a pile of scrap rectangular stock in the bargain bin that was almost free and I found more than enough to build the rod rack and spent a total of about $3.00 on the aluminum stock.

-With the parts in hand a mapped out the design and made the cuts to lay out the frame for the rod storage rack around the seat post.
+With the parts in hand, a mapped out the design and made the cuts to layout the frame for the rod storage rack around the seat post.

-With all of the aluminum stock measured, cut and cleaned up I talked my buddy into welding the aluminum for some frosty adult beverages and the DIY Rod Rack was born.
+With all of the aluminum stock measured, cut, and cleaned up I talked my buddy into welding the aluminum for some frosty adult beverages, and the DIY Rod Rack was born.

 Total Cost: $83**